electricimp/SPIFlashFileSystem/README.md

 ### write(*data*)

 Writes a string or blob to the end of a file's data opened with mode `"w"`.
-If you attempt to write to a file opened with mode `"r"` a `SPIFlashFileSystem.ERR_WRITE_R_FILE` error will be thrown.
+If you attempt to write to a file opened with mode `"r"` a `SPIFLASHFILESYSTEM_ERROR.FILE_WRITE_R` error will be thrown.

 **Note** The page header is not written to the SPI Flash until the entire page is written, or the [close](#close) method is called.